psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Other Notes ==

-For more information, visit the plugin homepage: [FastCGI Cache Purge and Preload for Nginx](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload)
+For more information, visit the plugin development page: [FastCGI Cache Purge and Preload for Nginx](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload)